Sydney-Informatics-Hub/training.artemis.python/_episodes/05-dask-dataframes.md

 ### Custom made operations.... dask.delayed

 But what if you need to run your own function, or a function outside of the pandas subset that dask dataframes make available?
 Dask delayed is your friend.
 It uses ***python decorator syntax*** to convert a function into a lazy executable.
-The functions can then be applied to build data pipeline operations in a similar manner to what we've just encountered.
+The functions can then be applied to build data pipeline operations in a similar manner to what we have just encountered.

-Lets explore a larger example of using dask dataframes and dask delayed functions.
+Let's explore a larger example of using dask dataframes and dask delayed functions.

-In the /files directory, use your preferred editor to view the complex_system.py file.
+In the ```/files``` directory, use your preferred editor to view the ```complex_system.py``` file.
 This script uses dask delayed functions that are applied to a sequence of data using pythonic ***list comprehension syntax*** .
 The code simualtes financial defaults in a very theoretical way, and outputs the summation of these predicted defaults.

-Please get out of ipython and the interactive session if you are using it, and submit this file in the traditional PBS script manner.
+Please exit your ipython shell with  ```exit```, and then exit interactive session if you are still in it (a quick check can be made by looking at the shell location  ```ict_hpctrain1@hpc213``` you are on a compute node or ```ict_hpctrain1@login3``` is you are on a login node).
+Use the command ```exit``` here also to end the interactive session.
+Now submit this PBS script in the traditional way to the scheduler. i.e

 ~~~
 qsub complex_system.pbs
 ~~~

+When that script has completed, the output file ```testcomplex.o??????``` should contain something like this:

 ~~~
 Delayed('add-c62bfd969d75abe76f3d8dcf2a9ef99c')
 407.5
 ~~~
 {: .output}